 Dear members of the King’s community,

-President, University of King’s College
+President, Vice-Chancellor and Professor of Law, University of King’s College

 P.S.
 Please know you have giving options.
 You can also make your gift online; or you may contact King’s Director of Advancement Adriane Abbott at firstname.lastname@example.org to make individual arrangements.
 Thanks again.